 Mutual recognition of qualifications benefits both those holding audit qualifications in the UK and overseas, and the public interest by providing access to the best skills available in the auditing profession, mobility and experience to help professionals develop and international cooperation and collaboration to serve global capital markets.
-As the UK exits the EU, we stand ready to respond to support requests from RSBs seeking mutual recognition agreements with similar bodies in other countries.
-Such agreements cover audit rights and approving third country qualifications, as well as membership and practising rights.
+Subject to the implementation arrangements and timing of EU exit, we stand ready to respond to support requests from RSBs seeking mutual recognition agreements with similar bodies in other countries.